rustonaut/quoted-string/README.md

 - **0.3.0**: Made the crate independent of any specific quoted-string specification by introducing `QuotedStringSpec` as there are to many differences between quoted-string's in Media Type occurring in HTTP and thus occurring in MIME (Mail)

+- **0.3.1**: Noticed that `ValidationResult` was not exposed, but also didn't got a private type in public interface warning... fixed that

+-